-1. Infectious Bursal Disease Virus (vvIBDV: SPC and DAFF provided a technical response to an outbreak of a strain of very virulent Infectious Bursal Disease Virus (vvIBDV), which was confirmed in the Guadalcanal province of Solomon Islands.
-The ability of this strain to cause mass mortality events in farmed broiler and layer birds is a concern to the Solomon Islands and the region as a whole.
+Infectious Bursal Disease Virus (vvIBDV): SPC and DAFF provided a technical response after receiving official country request in July 2023 to an outbreak of a strain of very virulent Infectious Bursal Disease Virus (vvIBDV), which was confirmed in the Guadalcanal province of Solomon Islands.
+The ability of this strain to cause mass mortality events in farmed broiler and layer birds is a concern to the Solomon Islands and the region .
 The virus represents an imminent threat to Pacific livelihoods and food security.
-A media alert was distributed to the PHOVAPS network with approval from the Solomon Islands government.
+A media alert was distributed to the PHOVAPS network on 15 August 2023 with approval from the Solomon Islands government.

-2. Other Relevant Training and Consultations
+Other Relevant Training and Consultations

-- 3. Import Risks Assessment (IRA) regional training: Conducted to enhance the understanding of risk pathways related to importing live animals and animal products.
+Import Risks Assessment (IRA) regional training: Conducted introductory IRA regional training for the Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu in November 2023 to enhance the understanding of risk pathways related to importing live animals and animal products.
 The main requirements for importing live animals and animal products are generally based on an initial import risk analysis for that particular animal/animal product.
 These requirements may include sourcing from countries or zones within a country free of that specific disease of concern, the testing and certification of freedom from disease, or a course of vaccinations before export.
 The biosecurity service generally has the responsibility of checking the documentation, together with the arrangement of detention of live animals in isolated animal quarantine facilities, if these are available.
-The regional training was carried out in conjunction with DAFF And FAO. - Global Framework Transboundary Animal Diseases" (GF-TADs): In collaboration with WOAH, representatives of 14 Pacific countries including participants from Cook Islands, Federated States of Micronesia (FSM), Fiji, Kiribati, New Caledonia, Papua New Guinea, Republic of Marshall Islands (RMI), Solomon Islands, Tonga, Tuvalu, Vanuatu, Wallis and
+The regional training was carried out in conjunction with DAFF and FAO in Nadi.

-Futuna, New Zealand, and Australia.
-I attended the 7th Sub-regional Global Program - Transboundary Animal Diseases" (GF-TADs) meeting for the Pacific on 2nd November as a back-to-back event with the PHOVAPS Network meeting 2023.
-The conclusions and recommendations of this have been published at https://rr-asia.woah.org/wpcontent/uploads/2024/02/01-summary-recommendations gf-tads- pacific final 20240228.pdf.
+Global Framework - Transboundary Animal Diseases" (GF-TADs): In collaboration with WOAH, representatives of 14 Pacific countries including participants from Cook Islands, Federated States of Micronesia (FSM), Fiji, Kiribati, New Caledonia, Papua New Guinea, Republic of Marshall Islands (RMI), Solomon Islands, Tonga, Tuvalu, Vanuatu, Wallis and Futuna, New Zealand, and Australia attended the 7th Sub-regional Global Program - Transboundary Animal Diseases" (GF-TADs) meeting for the Pacific on 2nd November as a back-to-back event with the PHOVAPS Network meeting 2023.
+The conclusions and recommendations of this have been published at https://rr-asia.woah.org/wp-content/uploads/2024/02/01-summary-recommendations gf-tads-pacific final 20240228.pdf.
 The PHOVAPS Chair will also be included in the upcoming GF-TADS Steering Committee meetings for the Asia Pacific Region.
-The Pacific GF TADS

-TADS Steering Committee meetings for the Asia Pacific Region.
-The Pacific GF_TADS meeting resulted in a 2-year sub-regional GF-TADS Workplan 2024-2025 (refer to Annex 2) developed and aligned to the PHOVAPS Interim Workplan.
+The Pacific GF\TADS meeting resulted in a 2-year sub-regional GF-TADs Workplan 2024-2025 ( refer to Annex 2) developed and aligned to the PHOVAPS Interim Workplan.
 The PHOVAPS Council will oversee the implementation of the GF-TADs work plan for the Pacific.